-The primary objective of the CMA Foundation [the "Foundation"] is to support medical education, physical wellness, and outreach through grants to qualified donees that further excellence in health care.
+The primary objective of the Foundation is to support medical education, physical wellness, and outreach through grants to qualified donees that further excellence in health care.
 As the sole member of the Foundation, the CMA has the legal right to elect its Board of Directors, therefore making the Foundation a controlled not-for-profit organization.
 The Foundation has not been consolidated in the Association's financial statements.
-A summary of the financial position, results of operations and cash flows of the Foundation are included in note 10.
+A summary of the financial position, results of operations and cash flows of the Foundation are included in note 9.